Viva Rapid Transit: Highway 7 rapidway

 The Highway 7 rapidway is planned to eventually extend from Highway 50 in Vaughan to Cornell Terminal in Markham.
 It will connect three major urban centres in York Region; Vaughan Metropolitan Centre, Richmond Hill/Langstaff, and Markham Centre.

 All stops from Wigwoss-Helen in Vaughan to Post Rd in Markham are currently operational as of January 2020.

 Yonge Street rapidway

 The Yonge Street rapidway will extend north along Yonge Street from Richmond Hill Centre Terminal at Highway 7 to Green Lane in Newmarket.

-The first segment, which extends from Davis Drive to Sawmill Valley Drive/Savage Road in Newmarket, opened on 5 January 2020.
+The first segment, which extends from Davis Drive to Sawmill Valley Drive/Savage Road in Newmarket, opened on January 5, 2020.
 The second segment between Highway 7 and 19th Avenue/Gamble Road opened in December 2020.

 Vehicles and fleet rosters

 Viva's vehicles are intended to be more comfortable than usual for public transport in North America.

 Viva's buses are referred to as Rapid Transit Vehicles (RTVs) by York Region Transit.
-Viva operates 56 Van Hool buses and 47 Nova buses.
+Viva operates 15 Van Hool buses, 68 Nova buses, and 16 New Flyer buses.
 All Viva vehicles are wheelchair-accessible.